 by Legal Staff

-Diffuse large B-cell lymphoma (DLBCL) is one of the most common forms of non-Hodgkin's lymphoma, making up some 22% of all diagnosed cases in the US.
+B-cell lymphoma (DLBCL) is one of the most common forms of non-Hodgkin's lymphoma.

 Although it's considered a fast-acting form of the disease, DLBCL responds surprisingly well to treatment.
-75% of patients show no form of cancer in their bodies after the first round of medication, and 50% can be said to be "cured", experiencing no recurrence.
+Moreover, 75% of patients show no form of cancer in their bodies after the first round of medication, and 50% can be said to be "cured," experiencing no recurrence.

 Like all forms of NHL, DLBCL starts in the lymphatic system, when white cells called B-lymphocyte suffer enough DNA damage to lose their normal function in the body.
 These are less potent at fighting infection than regular cells and multiply a lot faster, potentially crowding their healthy counterparts.